 users buyers.
 The design needs to be most intuitive for them.
 Don’t try to please everybody.

-Aim to make your website intuitive for your core users, and you will be rewarded with higher conversions and user loyalty.
-Study your users’ behavior, and always perform user testing on your interfaces.
+Aim to make your website intuitive for your core users, and you will be rewarded with higher conversions and greater user loyalty.